David Wynn Miller

-David Wynn Miller (1949 – 2018), also styled :David-Wynn: Miller or David-Wynn: Miller, was an American tool and die welder, pseudolegal theorist, and leader of a tax protester group within the sovereign citizen movement.
-A self-proclaimed judge, Miller is best known for creating a version of the English language to be used by people involved in judicial proceedings.
-He asserted that his constructed language, which is purportedly based on mathematics and includes unorthodox grammar, spelling, punctuation and syntax, constitutes the only "correct" form of communication in legal processes.
-His views also include a variation of the strawman theory.
+David Wynn Miller (1948/49–2018), also styled :David-Wynn: Miller, was an American pseudolegal theorist, self-proclaimed judge and leader of a tax protester group within the sovereign citizen movement.
+Originally a tool and die welder, Miller is best known as the creator of "Quantum Grammar", a version of the English language to be used by people involved in judicial proceedings.
+He asserted that this constructed language, which is purportedly based on mathematics and includes unorthodox grammar, spelling, punctuation, and syntax, constitutes the only "correct" form of communication in legal processes.
 People seeking remedy with Miller's syntax in court have not met with success.
 His language is incomprehensible to most people and the pleadings that use it are routinely rejected by courts as gibberish.
-Since Miller's death, his language has seen continued usage by other people within the sovereign citizen movement.
+Since Miller's death, "Quantum Grammar" has seen continued usage by other people within the sovereign citizen movement.

-Origin story
+Claimed background

 Miller lived in Ohio before moving to Milwaukee, Wisconsin.
-In his Messianic origin story, he claimed that at the age of 25, he died for half an hour when an inept surgeon removed both his kidneys and adrenal glands.
+He claimed that at the age of 25, he died for half an hour when an inept surgeon removed both his kidneys and adrenal glands.
 His heart restarted spontaneously while outside his body during autopsy.
 Following this, he said his IQ became 200, his endorphin levels were six times normal, and he stopped aging.

 Miller's activism stemmed from his own frustrating experience with the legal system.
 During the 1980s, he went through a divorce proceeding and appeared pro se in numerous child custody hearings (67, according to his website) losing every time.
 Having become convinced that the judiciary was rigged and governed by linguistic maneuvering and that the English language had been deliberately modified to enslave the people, he decided to override the system by developing his own theory of language to be used as a form of legalese.

 Work and views

 Constructed language and linguistic theories

 Miller claimed to have created his language in 1988 by discovering "the mathematical interface in the truth that certifies all 5,000 languages, frontwards and backwards."
 According to Miller, the use of his language guaranteed success in court cases and it could also be used to eliminate taxes and disbar judges.
-In the following years, he promoted it through seminars, books and videos.
+In the following years, he promoted it through various seminars, books and videos.